Xiaohong-Deng/algorithms/discrete-opt/tsp/README.md

 One should generate a distance look-up table and store it in disk as a file for future use.

-On the other hand for the 33810 node dataset things are interesting.
-Parallel computing just paralyzed.
-3 cores were idle.
-Look-up table just doesn't work.

-The symptom was when running on 4 cores RAM consumed was 11 GB.
-When running on 1 core RAM consumed was 16 GB.
-16 GB is all I got.
-So I think in the 4 cores case the idle cores were just not able to load the data to RAM!!!
+#### Large Datasets

+When dealing with a 33810-node dataset, my 16 GB memory exploded with 2d numpy array.
+First `np.genfromtext` takes over 7 times more memory to load a file.
+So is `np.loadtxt`. `np.savetxt` doesn't correctly save the complete data to file.
+It truncates the data.

+Some other ways work and some don't.
+I found that HDF5 works.
+The 2d array is 9.1 GB.
+So is the `.h5` file.
+If you specify `dtype=float32` you can halve the size.

 #### Other Tries to Memory & Speed Trade-Off

-Surprisingly condensed array doesn't bring faster run!
+Surprisingly condensed matrix doesn't bring faster run!
 So I reduced `num_iter` and run on 1 core to get more precise results.

 run on 1 core